 Every club and council must file the 990N with the IRS each year between July 1 and August 1 even if it has no income or expenses.

 In summary, each year every club leader must:

 - IRS 990-N Filing: Your local 4-H office will complete and submit the 990-N IRS filing for your group if your assets are less than $50,000.
-For those groups, clubs, or committees earning more than $50,000, you are required to complete the IRS Form 990-EZ yourself and submit it to the IRS.
+All groups, clubs, or committees earning more than $50,000 are required to complete the IRS Form 990-EZ themselves and submit it to the IRS.
 You must then provide proof of filing to the local 4-H office.
 If this applies to your group, you will receive a form indicating that your filing was successful.
 Send that form, along with your financial records to your local 4-H office.

 - Re-enroll as a volunteer in v2.4honline.com.
-Make sure their assistant leaders re-enroll through 4honline.
+All main club leaders must ensure their assistant leaders re-enroll through 4honline.
 Make sure any new leaders contact the local 4-H office to be screened.

 Tax Exempt Status and Registering and Terminating an Employee Identification Number (EIN)